 - Type(s) of materials, e.g. books, articles, essays, theses, online resources

 Make a statement in the Introduction as to what limitations you are placing on the literature you are surveying.
 What is the scope of the literature review?
 What types of publications are you using?
-See further below VIII Structure.
+See further below under VIII Structure.

 The objectives in doing a review of literature and its accompanying annotated bibliography include the following: